Viral Outbreaks Are Here to Stay. This is How Humans Will Fight Back

 Coronaviruses make up a family of viruses that live mainly in animals (bats are a favorite) but also includes strains that contribute to the common cold in people.
 Only recently have they become more threatening, causing two deadly global pandemics in the past two decades—severe acute respiratory syndrome (SARS) in 2002 and 2003, and Middle East respiratory syndrome (MERS) in 2012.
 Each new outbreak adds a fresh urgency to the question of whether public-health officials could be doing more to confront the threat from emerging infections in general, and coronaviruses in particular.

 The numbers will have climbed by the time you read this, but as of Jan.
-29, the new virus had claimed at least 133 lives and sickened more than 6,000 people across 18 countries, including at least five cases in the U.S. While the World Health Organization (WHO) has not declared a “public-health emergency of international concern”–which would entail more stringent monitoring and containment of infected people–China’s President Xi Jinping is treating it as a national emergency.
+29, the new virus had claimed at least 133 lives and sickened more than 6,000 people across 18 countries, including at least five cases in the U.S.

+While the World Health Organization (WHO) has not declared a “public-health emergency of international concern”—which would entail more stringent monitoring and containment of infected people—China’s President Xi Jinping is treating it as a national emergency.
 He ordered an unprecedented quarantine of Wuhan, banning travel in and out of the city on Jan.
 22; a few days later, he extended the quarantine to a dozen cities in Hubei province.
 Xi also took the unusual step of extending the official Lunar New Year holiday to discourage millions from traveling back to work and further seeding new infections around China.

 Faster than the virus itself, fear has spread around the globe.
 In the U.S., designated airports quickly instituted screening programs to identify passengers on Wuhan-originating flights with signs of fever, cough or difficulty breathing, and to immediately direct them to hospital isolation wards.
 Numerous airlines canceled flights to and from China.
 Asian stock markets that weren’t closed for the Lunar New Year plummeted.
 In the U.S., Europe and Asia, shortages of surgical face masks were reported.